solagro/awa/content/map-texts/cp-vineyard-fruit.en.md

-The possible changes in agronomic conditions are illustrated through **4 indicators**: Huglin heat sum Index (HI), cold Night Index, hydric deficit during growing season or late frost risk.
+The possible changes in agronomic conditions are illustrated through **4 indicators**: Huglin heat sum Index (HI), cold Night Index, hydric deficit during growing season or late spring frost risk.

 Like the climate general indicators, the simulations offer a reading of the **Recent Past** (i.e. the past 30 years) as well as the **Near Future** (i.e.